carpentries-incubator/pangenomics/_episodes/07-pangolin.md

 larger than three it will make more shell partitions.
 You can also specify how many partitions you want with the option `-K`.

 Besides these partitions, PPanGGOLiN will also calculate the exact core (families in 100% of genomes) and exact accessory (families in less than 100% of genomes) and the softcore (families in more than 95% of genomes) and soft accessory (families in less than 95% of genomes).
+The percentage that defines the soft core and soft accessory can be modified by the user.

 ~~~
 $ ppanggolin partition --pangenome pangenome.h5 --cpu 8